How to contribute to Anaconda#

 A good way to find feedstocks to work on is to look at the staged recipes issues with the “Package request” label.

 Ready to scale up your projects?
-Anaconda Enterprise is an enterprise-ready, secure, and scalable data science platform that empowers teams to govern data science assets, collaborate, and deploy their data science projects.
+The Enterprise tier is an enterprise-ready, secure, and scalable data science platform that empowers teams to govern data science assets, collaborate, and deploy their data science projects.

-Read more about Anaconda Enterprise to see if it’s the right option for you and your team.
+Read more about Enterprise to see if it’s the right option for you and your team.